SugandhaSapra/graalvm-demos/README.md

 # GraalVM Demos

-This repository intends to benchmark dmeo java based applications on GraalVM & thus leveraging the capabilities  of GraalVM.
+This repository intends to benchmark demo java based applications on GraalVM & thus leveraging the capabilities  of GraalVM.

  ### Preparation